kristianmandrup/chi/README.md

 255:i8 + 2:i16;
 1 + 128:i8;
 ```
 You can also perform *cast chaining* as demonstrated below.
-This will result in `2258274`, a 32-bit integer, being cast to 16-bit integer which will then be casted to an 8-bit integer.
+This will result in `2258274`, a 32-bit integer, being cast to a 16-bit integer which will then be casted to an 8-bit integer.
 (This is equivalent to casting the 32-bit integer to an 8-bit integer directly, but there are indeed use cases where casting a value multiple times can turn out to be beneficial.)
 ```js
 2258274:i16:i8
 ```